wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 * Instantly adds a scrolling gallery to every product page and adds all product images to each gallery
 * On-page Gallery easy manager greatly simplifies product image editing and gallery management.
 * Gallery scales images to fit inside the container no matter what the size or shape.
-* Search Engine friendly images.
+* <strong>Search Engine friendly images</strong>.
 Image Alt tags if set are visible to search engines

 Having an image with your products creates more sales.
 WP e-Commerce Dynamic Gallery allows you to show an unlimited number of images - it shows one image or lots of images in a beautiful and dynamic presentation.